nMPyC/nmpyc/docs/source/start.rst

 -------------------------

 The optimal control problem can be extended with other constraints besides the necessary system dynamics.
-For this reason, we must first create an empty `mpc.constraints` object using the command
+For this reason, we must first create an empty `nmpyc.constraints` object using the command

 .. code-block:: python